-As previously mentioned, some supplements are used to help with morning sickness relieve.
+As previously mentioned, some supplements are used to help with morning sickness relief.
 However, they are to be used with doctor supervision as dosages might vary.

 The most common supplements that help with pregnancy nausea is Vitamin B6.
 As per BabyCentre, “Vitamin B6 (pyridoxine) helps our bodies to process certain amino acids (proteins), which may somehow reduce nausea.”

 With that said most pregnancy multivitamins already contain 10mg of vitamin B, so don’t add an additional supplement without consulting with your healthcare provider.